 Barbara Barrows is a poet, actor & artist living in Batavia with her kid and various pets.
 By day, she is a media researcher working at Houghton Mifflin Harcourt.
 She is an integral part of both Waterline Writers and Teen Writers and Artists Project and heartily encourages you to support T-WAAP, an amazing resource for young writers and artists.
 Hear Barbara’s readings from February 2017, May 2014, August 2013, November 2012.

-Ginny Klespitz was born in North Aurora, has a strong family history in the Fox Valley area, and enjoyed many summers with her family in the U.P.
+Ginny Klespitz was born in North Aurora, has a strong family history in the Fox Valley, and enjoyed many summers with her family in the U.P.
 After many years in the insurance industry she looks forward to a time when she can return to the peace of the North Woods.
-Ginny wrote and produced her first plays when she was 7 years old, followed by many short stories, poetry and articles for the school paper…all before the 7th grade.
+Ginny wrote her first plays at age 7, followed by many short stories, poetry and articles for the school paper…all before the 7th grade.
 Then came the hiatus.
 Years after raising her children, she revisited her love of writing.
 She looks forward to the self-discovery that occurs while writing and hopes that her work inspires others to their purpose in life.

 Ray (R.G.)
 Ziemer regularly contributes to local journals, reads at open mics and works with several writing groups, especially enjoying the friends and contacts he’s made through Waterline Writers.
 He teaches composition at C.O.D. and is seeking representation for his YA novel, The Ghost of Jamie McVay.
 Born and bred on Chicago’s South Side, he now makes his home on the West Branch of the DuPage River with his wife Dawn, Mickey the Cat, Abby the Australian shepherd and Sparky the famous Canoe Dog.
 He has two grown sons who are involved in the family construction business.
 Ray enjoys travel, hiking, canoeing and kayaking.
 Watch Ray’s readings from February 2015, March 2015, October 2015, February 2016.
 (Photo by Chuck Bennorth.)